-Today, we’re excited to announce the initial release of Blockstack Server - an experimental key-value store (for unique, global name registration and secure data storage) on top of Bitcoin.
+Today, we’re excited to announce the initial release of Blockstack Core - an experimental system that implements decentralized naming and secure data storage on top of a blockchain like Bitcoin.
 Before we dive into what this is all about, let’s first provide a little background.

 Why a new key-value store?

-At Onename, we consider decentralized naming and identity to be one of the most powerful applications of the blockchain, and we are proud to be building on top of and helping drive forward the blockchain ID protocol.
+We consider decentralized naming and identity to be one of the most powerful applications of the blockchain, and we are proud to be building on top of and helping drive forward the Blockstack identity system.

-We have always stated that something like blockchain ID could ultimately live on any blockchain and we are hoping this will show that to be true.
+We have always stated that something like a blockchain-based identity system could ultimately live on any blockchain and we are hoping this will show that to be true.

-Right now, there’s an implementation on the Namecoin blockchain, but blockchain ID could just as easily be ported to sidechains, a logic-heavy blockchain like Ethereum, or protocols like Counterparty that build embedded chains of consensus on top of the Bitcoin blockchain (let’s call them topchains).
+Right now, there’s an implementation on the Namecoin blockchain, but names could just as easily be ported to sidechains, a logic-heavy blockchain like Ethereum, or protocols like Counterparty that build embedded chains of consensus on top of the Bitcoin blockchain (let’s call them topchains).

-Cryptocurrency developers highly value the ability to build on the strongest and best-supported blockchains, and because of this we decided to take a crack at releasing an experimental key-value store on Bitcoin.
+Cryptocurrency developers highly value the ability to build on the strongest and best-supported blockchains, and because of this we decided to take a crack at releasing an experimental system on top of Bitcoin.

 Based on the Bitcoin blockchain: see above.